 King’s College Cambridge 50th Anniversary Reunion Dinner.
 2019.
 “Assessing the contribution of road traffic to declines in British bird populations” (invited speaker).

 Zoology Department Alumni Festival, University of Cambridge, UK.
 2016.
-“The impacts of roads on British bird populations” (short talk, part of the Future of Zoology symposium).
+“The impacts of roads on British bird populations” (part of the Future of Zoology symposium).

 Galapagos Conservation Trust Blog.
 2022.
 Catalysing community action for biodiversity conservation and sustainable development.